humanendpoint/gick/README.md

 When a GitHub PR is created:

 In DM:
-  - we send a DM with `Approve` and `Request Changes` buttons to the assignee
+  - we send a DM with `Approve` and `Request Changes` buttons to the assignee(s)
+    - if multiple assignees we send a DM to all
-  - includes the changes in the message if less than 4k characters
+  - includes the file changes in the message if less than 4k characters
+  - also includes assignees, the PR number and title

 In the channel:
   - kinda sorta imitates the official integration output design
   - assigned users tagged by Slack ID (approx match GH user vs Okta email unless a `ASSIGNEE_EMAILS` secret exists in GCP)
   - includes links to the file diffs in the PR
   - includes a comment button (like the official integration)
-  - tests for PR check results and waits until runs are done to update the initial message
+  - tests for PR check results
     - colorbar changes depending on status (for checks and buttons)

 In DM:
   - when `Approve` or `Request Changes` is clicked, the buttons change to `Merge`/`Squash`.
+    - upon approval, the message gets removed from the other assignees that didn't click approve.
     - Once either button is clicked at that stage, we replace the buttons with a message that the PR has been merged/squashed, in both DM and channel.
-  - more to come!

 ### Setup